Mysterium-sch/Stereo-Rg-Edge/README.md

 # Stereo Rig Edge

+## Settng up system
+Several steps are required for the system to run correctly.

+1. `docker-container.service` allows for the system to launch the dockerfile on boot
+2. `udev` allows for the system to connect to the imu
+3. `Dockerfile` and `launch.sh` must exist in the same directory and `Dockerfile` must be built with the abe tag

 ## Launch.sh

 The Launch.sh file needs to be modified depending on the host device.
 The following changes need to be made.